noospheer/Liup/doc/index.rst

     and does not perform any authentication,
     and thus **cannot be information-theoretically secure**.

-    *Do not
-    under any circumstances rely on this software to provide security*
+    *Do not under any circumstances rely on this version of the software to provide security.*

 .. toctree::
    :maxdepth: 2